Healthy Homes Assessment Taita

 Fines for Failing to Comply

-From the 1st of July in 2021, if a new, renewed or varied contract is signed on a Taita rental property, all Healthy Homes compliance work must be done inside of 90 days.
+As of 1st July 2021, when a new, renewed or varied tenancy is signed on the Taita rental property, all Healthy Homes compliance work must be completed by the end of 90 days.

 Get the full description of this law.
 Residential Tenancies Act landlords responsibilities.